 (a) We will have three exams (counting the final).
-Exams will consist of multiple choice questions, plus identifications and/or an essay.
-Examples of identifications and essays are available in Blackboard.
+Exams will consist of multiple choice questions, plus identifications (an identification is a grammatically correct answer that includes the who, what, where, when, why, what happened, and why the topic is important in US History).
+An example of an identification is available in Blackboard.
 Each exam will be worth 100 points.